tyleraland/etcetera/README.md

 5. Build Mint feed using mintapi (available via pip!)
 6. Build Rescuetime feed using their python api
 ...
-?
-GPS data from my android phone
+*   GPS data from my android phone
-...
+*   ...
-Z A website to display visualizations (probably another project)
+*   A website to display visualizations (probably another project)

 Inspiration
 =======